 Group no. 3 (green):

-We were able to group our customers based on their purchase behaviour and we managed to detect meaningful factors for each group.
+We were able to group our customers based on their purchase behavior and we managed to detect meaningful factors for each group.
 The best way forward is to prepare specific interactions for each one.

 Here are some ideas:

 To sum up, by answering a few questions about the data and applying the most popular clustering method we managed to get interesting information about our clients.
-With this small effort we were able to propose what promotion strategies we should use to encourage the customers to make purchases in our online shop.
+With this small effort, we were able to propose what promotion strategies we should use to encourage the customers to make purchases in our online shop.